Unit VII. Presence

 There is no longer any need to maintain an identity in order to keep up

 the illusion of separateness.
 We are all one at the center.
+We

-forward and be recognized.
+and be recognized.

 Presence is also integrated.
 That means all parts of oneself